yinglao/learngit/readme.txt

 Git has a mutable index called stage.
 Git track changes of files.
-Creating a new branch is quick and simple. merge strategies vary and fit different cases.
+Creating a new branch is quick and simple.
+Merge strategies vary and fit different cases.